 But, everyone has a different interpretation of what their preferred cuisine should look like.
 However, this all depends on where we come from.

+Many people mix up Chinese and Japanese food because there are many similarities between the two.
+However, there are many notable differences in ingredients, cooking methods, and flavors.
 In this post, we shall look at the difference between Japanese food and Chinese food.

 In this post we'll cover:

 - 3 How is Chinese and Japanese food similar?

 - 4 What differentiates Japanese food from Chinese food?

 - 5 The differences in a nutshell

 Also known as Chinese cuisine, Chinese food refers to the cooking style of meals in China, as well as its surrounding regions.

 Chinese cuisine has a rich and interesting historical background, which dates back to over 1000 years ago, under various dynasties.

 However, Chinese cuisine has changed over the period, and the main reason for this has been to accommodate different preferences of the local people.